kubedb/website/content/docs/platform/v2026.3.30/guides/database-management/snapshot.md

 # Snapshot

-This guide explains how to view and manage **Snapshot** resources using the AppsCode console.
+This guide explains how to view and manage **Snapshot** resources using the platform console.
 A Snapshot represents a point-in-time backup of a database stored in a backup repository, capturing the complete state of the database at the moment of creation.

 ---